-31.7 Type refinement (flow-sensitive type qualifier inference)
+32.7 Type refinement (flow-sensitive type qualifier inference)

-A checker can sometimes deduce that an expression's type is more specific than - that is, a subtype of - its declared or defaulted (Section 31.5).
+A checker can sometimes deduce that an expression's type is more specific than - that is, a subtype of - its declared or defaulted (Section 32.5).
 This is called "flow-sensitive type refinement" or "local type inference".

 Due to local type refinement, a programmer typically does not write any qualifiers on local variables within a method body (except on type arguments and array component types).
 However, the programmer must write type annotations for method signatures (arguments and return values) and fields, unless the default annotations are correct.
-Local type refinement does not change the source code; it re-runs every time you run a checker.
+Local type refinement does not change the source code to insert the inferred annotations on local variables.

-31.7.1 Type refinement examples
+32.7.1 Type refinement examples